-If the person coming to working Bermuda has a partner to whom he/she is not married, the partner is only allowed to stay as a tourist according to the regulations of the tourist visa.
+If the person coming to work in Bermuda has a partner to whom he/she is not married, the partner is only allowed to stay as a tourist according to the regulations of the tourist visa.

 Traveling/Playing in Bermuda

-The three most common ways to arrive on Bermuda are by plane, cruise line or private vessel.
+The three most common ways to arrive in Bermuda are by plane, cruise line, or private vessel.

 Rental cars are not permitted in Bermuda, but there are many on-island taxis available to move around the island.